lookingNatural/hello-world-Natural/README.md

 # hello-world-Natural
-A simple Hello-World Natural program
+A simple step-by-step guide to creating a Natural program in an Adabas and Natural context which are the propreity languages for Software AG